upenn-libraries/omeka_classic/README.md

 ### Deployment

-To deploy, clone this repo and build the images as directed in the previous section.
-Execute the following commands to create the environment files that will be mapped into the `omeka_classic` and `omeka_db` services as secrets upon deployment:
+To deploy, clone this repo and build the image as directed in the previous section.
+Execute the following commands to create the configuration file and database credentials that will be mapped into the `omeka_app` and `db` services as secrets upon deployment:

 ```
+echo 'your_db_password' | docker secret create omeka_db_password -
+echo 'your_db_root_password' | docker secret create omeka_db_root_password -
 cp images/omeka_classic/db.ini.example images/omeka_classic/db.ini
-cp images/omeka_db/.env.example images/omeka_db/.env
 ```

-Edit the newly created `db.ini` and `.env` files to use your desired database credentials.
-Note that `username`, `password`, and `database` in `dbi.ini` must match `MYSQL_USER`, `MYSQL_PASSWORD`, and `MYSQL_DATABASE` in `.env`, respectively.
+Edit the newly created `db.ini` file to use the database credentials that were passed to `docker secret create`.
+Note that `username`, `password`, and `database` in `dbi.ini` must match `MYSQL_USER`, `MYSQL_PASSWORD`, and `MYSQL_DATABASE` in `docker-compose.yml` and your `omeka_db_password` secret, respectively.
 Execute the following command from the root of the repository to deploy the application to the swarm:

 ```
 docker stack deploy -c docker-compose.yml omeka_classic